x0lg0n/notakto-website/README.md

 In this implementation of notakto:

-* You can play on one to five boards
+* You can play on one to five boards.
-* Boards can have between 2x2 and 5x5 cells
+* Boards can have between 2x2 and 5x5 cells.
 * The player that completes a row, a column, or the diagonal _loses_ that board.
 * Boards with a complete row, column, or diagonal are inactivated—they become a "dead" board.